- 1925(March)

 President Harry S. Truman signed a bill (H.R.3484)

-to the Department of Agriculture.
-Because of a lack of funds
+Department of Agriculture.
+Because of a lack of funds the Department

-the Department of Agriculture made a decision to sell the ranch
+of Agriculture made a decision to sell the ranch and the horses.

 - 1949(January 1)